Tayabas Basilica: History

 The church's patio played a significant role during the struggle of the Filipino revolutionaries against Spain.
 General Vicente Lukban and his troops surrendered to the Spanish army on the patio on August 13, 1898, while the Philippine flag was waved from the church's belfry.
 During the Second World War, the church's convento was used as a garrison by the occupying Japanese Imperial Army.

-The church was rededicated on March 14, 1987, by Rubén T. Profugo, DD, Bishop of Lucena.
+The church was rededicated on March 14, 1987, by Rubén T. Profugo, Bishop of Lucena.
 On October 18, 1988, the church was raised to the rank of Minor Basilica by Pope John Paul II through the Congregation for Divine Worship and the Discipline of the Sacraments, and was proclaimed during Mass on January 21, 1989.

 Tayabas Basilica is considered to be one of the most beautiful churches in the Philippines.
-Through Presidential Decree No. 374, the National Museum of the Philippines declared Tayabas Basilica as a National Cultural Treasure on July 31, 2001, along with 25 other churches nationwide.
+Through Presidential Decree No. 374, the National Museum of the Philippines declared Tayabas Basilica a National Cultural Treasure on July 31, 2001, along with 25 other churches nationwide.